-Heating and Hot Water Repair Category 1 Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
+Heating and Hot Water Repair Category 2 Notes The radiators and pipework are of an older style.
+Some staining consistent with leakage is noted to radiators.
 It is common practice for purchasers to have systems checked by an engineer immediately upon taking ownership, as stated in most offers to purchase used by conveyancers.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.
-It is understood that the boiler has been installed in recent years.
-All appropriate documentation and guarantees relating to the installation should be obtained and verified.